 Wind energy development is expanding rapidly, creating many opportunities for communities to participate in wind development.
 Windy acreage, once cursed for losing top soil, is now seen as a potential goldmine.
-Many farmers and landowners are clamoring to get in on the action.
 Wind energy offers many financial, environmental, and social benefits to the communities and individuals who choose to get involved with its development.

 The concept of community wind is simple and flexible.
 Projects can be any size – one turbine or one hundred, usually commercial-scale and greater than 100 kW, connected on either side of the meter.
 Community wind includes both on-site wind turbines used to offset the customer’s load and wholesale wind generation sold to an unrelated third party.
 Community wind projects are in the planning stages in nearly every state with wind development, and the concept is continually being re-defined as new community groups and models for ownership emerge.
 The key element is local ownership and local benefits.